marticliment/UniGetUI/readme.md

 `--daemon`: Start WingetUI without spawnign a new window.
 WingetUI will run minimized on the system tray.
 WingetUI is called with this parameter when launched at startup. **Autostart WingetUI in the notifications area** must be enabled in order for this paramater to work.<br>
 `--welcomewizard` (or simply `--welcome`): Show a window to choose which package managers to use.<br>
 `--updateapps`: Enable automatic install of available updates.
+`--report-all-errors`: May help debug crashes (WingetUI 3.0 and newer)

 ### Installer command-line parameters:
 The installer is inno-setup based, so it supports regular Inno Setup command-line parameters.
 Additionally, it does also support the following ones: